jeuxdemains/Paradox3D-software/README.md

 The code is incomplete and quite messy.
 However, you can use it as an example or to boostrap your own software-based renderer and/or 3D game engine.

-It's all coded from scratch (with minor exceptions) in plain C.<br>
+The rendering (vertex & matrix math, rasterization, texture mapping, polygon splitting, frustum clipping, etc.) is all coded from scratch in plain C.<br>
 It requires SDL2 to create an OS-agnostic rendering context and handle input events.<br>
-You can code those features yourself utilizing the provided APIs of your target OS if you prefer to ditch the 3rd party deptendency.
+You can implement a native one, utilizing the provided APIs of your target OS if you prefer to ditch the 3rd party deptendency.

 ## Compiling
 Currently it's configured to be build with Visual Studio on Windows and gcc on macOS or Linux.<br>